-These sweet, cakey Lemon Poppy Seed Cookies get a lemony hit from both zest and juice, are studded with poppy seeds and completed with a delicious glaze!
+These sweet + cakey Lemon Poppy Seed Cookies get a lemony hit from both zest and juice!
+They’re studded with poppy seeds and completed with a delicious lemon glaze.

 I don’t even really like lemon desserts.
 Lemon bars are good, but I’ll almost always pass over a lemon cake (except for this one…when paired with strawberry, I’m in) in favor of something with peanut butter, chocolate, or caramel.
 I’m more of a fan of lemon in savory applications.
 Chicken picatta, lemon juice in my salad dressing, and especially Lemon Ricotta Ravioli are some of my favorite lemony applications.

 However, for some reason last night when I was in the pantry examining the shelves for inspiration, I looked down at that HUGE box of lemons (I’m really going to need to share a picture of that box…you don’t understand how many lemons we have) and just really wanted a lemon poppy-seed muffin.
 I also really didn’t want to make muffins.